- Europa has the smoothest surface of any solid body in the Solar System

 In 2016, Galileo was replaced with the Juno craft, which is still orbiting Jupiter now.
 In Sept.
 2022 Juno flew closer to Europa than any spacecraft since Galileo, with a closest approach of only 219 miles (352 kilometers) above the surface.

-Two more missions are planned to launch in the next few years: the European Space Agency’s Jupiter Icy Moons Explorer (JUICE) in 2022 and NASA’s Europa Clipper in 2024.
-While JUICE will be orbiting and primarily focusing on Ganymede, Europa Clipper is planned to make 45 flybys of Europa, maybe even soaring through its plumes.
-It will undoubtedly yield a wealth of discoveries about this strange moon.
+Two more missions are planned to launch in the next few years: the European Space Agency’s Jupiter Icy Moons Explorer (JUICE) in April 2023 and NASA’s Europa Clipper in 2024.
+While JUICE will observe Europa, Ganymede, and Callisto, the Europa Clipper mission is planned to make 45 flybys of Europa, maybe even soaring through its water plumes.
+Though NASA has stated Europa Clipper is "not a life detection mission," the spacecraft attempt to identify locations beneath Europa's icy crust that could hypothetically support life.

 NASA is also studying the possibility of sending a lander to Europa to characterize its subsurface, but the mission did not receive any funding in 2021 so it remains only a concept for now.